doertscho/aflg-matchplanner/results/season2022/schedule-as-of-jan-07.md

 # AFL Germany 2022

 Schedule as agreed by the board and the club presidents on Fri 7th Jan 2022.
+**Now including two amendments that were agreed later.**

 Find summaries by club at the end of this file.